-Compare pet insurance estimates for your Shih Tzu from NZ's top providers.
-Shih Tzus are a beloved small companion breed - find the right cover for common conditions like brachycephalic airway syndrome, eye problems, and patellar luxation.
+Compare pet insurance estimates for your Shih Tzu from Australia's leading providers.
+Shih Tzus are a beloved small companion breed across Australia - find the right cover for common conditions like brachycephalic airway syndrome, eye problems, and patellar luxation.

 Popular Choice Featured Provider